 Widowspeak's eponymous debut, released in 2011, was a creepy wonder -- an album whose lurching highlight, 'Harsh Realm,' recalled late-night walks in sketchy Brooklyn neighborhoods, its very rhythm stalking forth like a ghost.

 Singer Molly Hamilton’s waifish delivery was admired as a sonic dead ringer for that of cult ’90s band Mazzy Star’s vocalist Hope Sandoval.
 Indeed, both singers can be found buried in the mix, leading their bands in creating moods both delicate and dangerous, offering trembling, distorted takes on Americana evoking dark, haunted natural expanses.

-If the album lacks anything, it’s consistency. ’Minnewaska’ sees the band moving even farther outside of their comfort zone.
+The album does lack consistency. ’Minnewaska’ sees the band moving even farther outside of their comfort zone.
 The gently pitching hymnal is admirable, but it feels stretched a bit too far.
 The song anchors the less stable second half, which hews between the pastoral and the slinking of closer ‘Storm King.’
 It finds them a little unfocused, lacking the perfect sweetness conjured in the best moments of the first.
 But it practically assures the Mazzy Star comparisons are behind the band for good.